 A couple of competitions have been and gone lately and congratulations need to be given to…

-Plus a shout out for participating members goes to…
+Plus a shout out for other participating members goes to…

 We are a big club people, let’s try and start boosting our entries!
-Get brewing and let’s pick things up for the next year!
+Get brewing and let’s pick things up for the next competition!